 If you plan to live in one unit of the multifamily property, you may be eligible to finance it through a Federal Housing Administration (FHA) loan.
 These loans are backed by the government and can be used for properties with up to four units.

 - First-time homebuyers

 - People with less-than-perfect credit

-- Buyers who don’t have a large down payment
+- Buyers who don’t have enough saved up for a large down payment

 FHA loans offer these advantages: